-The Company seeks to generate long-term returns for investors by investing in the life settlement market, through both of the separate Share Classes.
+The Company seeks to generate long-term returns for investors by investing in the life settlement market.
 The Company aims to manage its investment in portfolios of life settlement products so that the realised value of the policy maturities exceeds the aggregate cost of acquiring the policies, ongoing premiums, management fees and other operational costs.
-The Company's investment Objective and Policy are stated on page 19.
+The Company's investment Objective and Policy are stated on page 18.

-Investments and underlying assets
+Investments and Underlying Assets

-As at 31 December 2020 each Share Class was invested in underlying assets as follows:
+As at 31 December 2021, the Share Class was invested in underlying assets as follows:

-- Ordinary A Share Class ("LSAA") invests in life insurance policies acquired from special or "distressed" situations, with exposure to both HIV (average age mid to late 50s) and elderly insureds (average age mid to late 80s).
-This includes policies acquired from the merger, in April 2020, of share classes D and E with share class A. It is a widely diversified portfolio by gender and the number of lives insured with circa 4,400 underlying policies, and exposure to whole and fractional policies. - Ordinary B Share Class ("LSAB") invests in life insurance policies exposed only to elderly insureds (average age mid to late 80s) with exposure to whole and fractional policies.
+Ordinary A Share Class ("LSAA") invests in life insurance policies acquired from special or "distressed" situations, with exposure to both HIV (average age mid to late 50s) and elderly insureds (average age mid to late 80s).
+This includes policies acquired from the mergers, in April 2020 and May 2021, of share classes D, E and B with share class A. It is a widely diversified portfolio by gender and the number of lives insured with circa 4,400 underlying policies, and exposure to whole and fractional policies.

-Comparative benchmarks and performance
+Comparative Benchmarks and Performance